boyishwara/omaggot/README.md

 ---

+## 🌡️ Heat Index (Indeks Kenyamanan)

+In the BSF (Black Soldier Fly) cultivation process, it's not just the absolute temperature that matters, but how "hot" the environment feels to the maggots when combined with humidity.
+This is known as the **Heat Index**.

+The system automatically calculates the Heat Index server-side using a modified Rothfusz formula whenever temperature and humidity readings are received.

+**Calculation Range & Rules:**
+- The formula is only applied when the temperature is **&ge; 26.7 °C** and the humidity is **&ge; 40%**.
+- If the environmental conditions are below these thresholds, the system defaults the Heat Index to be equal to the current temperature, as the humidity does not significantly amplify the perceived heat.
+- This computed value is then evaluated against user-defined threshold rules (Normal, Warning, Danger) exactly like raw temperature or humidity.

+---

 ## 👥 Pembagian Roles (Role Distribution & Access Control)

 To maintain strict security—especially concerning hardware simulation and alert rule modifications—the system implements a robust Role-Based Access Control (RBAC) mechanism.